LEAMgroup/leam.simmap/leam/simmap/README.txt

     >>> from Products.PloneTestCase.setup import portal_owner, default_password

+Because add-on themes or products may remove or hide the login portlet, this test will use the login form that comes with plone.

-    >>> browser.open(portal_url)
+    >>> browser.open(portal_url + '/login_form')

-We have the login portlet, so let's use that.

     >>> browser.getControl(name='__ac_name').value = portal_owner
     >>> browser.getControl(name='__ac_password').value = default_password
     >>> browser.getControl(name='submit').click()

 Here, we set the value of the fields on the login form and then simulate a submit click.

-We then test that we are still on the portal front page:

-    >>> browser.url == portal_url
-    True

-And we ensure that we get the friendly logged-in message:
+We then ensure that we get the friendly logged-in message:

     >>> "You are now logged in" in browser.contents True

+Finally, let's return to the front page of our site before continuing

+    >>> browser.open(portal_url)

 -*- extra stuff goes here -*-
-The simmap content type
+The SimMap content type
 ===============================

-In this section we are tesing the simmap content type by performing basic operations like adding, updadating and deleting simmap content items.
+In this section we are tesing the SimMap content type by performing basic operations like adding, updadating and deleting SimMap content items.

-Adding a new simmap content item
+Adding a new SimMap content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.